rayrednet/rayrednet/README.md

 - **Email**: [rayssaravelia12@gmail.com](mailto:rayssaravelia12@gmail.com)

 #### 🎈 Fun Fact
-While I don't stick to many hobbies due to getting bored easily, I do enjoy listening to music, binge-watching Netflix, hitting the gym, and occasionally playing Valorant.
+While I don't stick to many hobbies due to getting bored easily, uhmm...
+I do enjoy listening to music, binge-watching Netflix, hitting the gym, oh and.. occasionally playing Valorant.
 Always up for a good challenge and a fun time!